ginneFulda/electron-request/README.md

 - Zero-dependency, Lightweight
 - Quick start, similar window.fetch
-- No need to import other libraries, support file download progress
+- No need to import other libraries, support file download progress and file verification
 - Support to run on Electron or Node.js, use Electron's net module first
 - Unified error handling